 • I am a certified NLP Practitioner and Emotional Freedom Technique (EFT) practitioner

-• I have received further professional development training in:
+• I have received further professional training in:

 - Eating Disorders in pregnancy